World Retail Congress

 Applicable Price Index

-(ii) where the Ascential entity as identified on the Order Form is a member of Ascential Europe – APAC, the UK Retail Price Index (RPI) All Items rate;
+(i) where William Reed Ltd is the entity identified on the Order Form, the UK Retail Price Index (RPI) All Items rate;

 means any information, disclosed by a party to the other party, in relation to a Contract, which is designated as confidential, commercially sensitive, or confidential in nature